ThinkTrout/ANCHOR/README.md

 The **Reef** is a dimension shaped by collective human thought.
 Until the **Flood**, we never knew of its existence.

-The year is 2081.
-50 years ago, the **Flood** caused the metaphysical barrier between our reality and the **Reef** to break down, causing a global catastrophe that resulted in irreversible damage to modern infrastructure and society as we know it.
+The year is **2081**.
+50 years ago, an event known as the **Flood** caused the metaphysical barrier between our reality and the **Reef** to break down, causing a global catastrophe that resulted in irreversible damage to modern infrastructure and society as we know it.

-As a **Diver**, a heavily-armed special unit equipped to deal with the supernatural hostility of **Shallow Waters**, zones where the **Reef** bleeds into our reality, you will be sent to explore and investigate these zones.
+As a **Diver**, a heavily-armed special unit trained to deal with the supernatural hostility of **Shallow Waters**—zones where the **Reef** bleeds into our reality—you will be sent to explore and investigate these zones.

-You will come across **Coral Structures**, physical manifestations of human thoughts that grow at unpredictable rates influenced by the mental stability of humans near them.
+**Explore Shallow Waters**\
+Navigate zones where the Reef merges with reality, uncovering its secrets and dangers.

+**Face Coral Structures**\
+Encounter rapidly growing manifestations of human thought that infest and rewrite reality itself.

+**Combat Supernatural Threats**\
+Use a variety of weapons and equipment to fight hostile entities and repair unstable pockets of reality.

+**Uncover Hidden Agendas**\
-To assist you, you will be equipped with all manner of guns and equipment to navigate Coral-infested buildings, repair unstable pockets of reality, and investigate the secrets of private military companies that have their own interests in the **Reef**.
+Investigate the secrets of private military companies with their own interests in the Reef.

 **The Reef awaits, Diver.
 How will *you* navigate its waters?**